 The following table describes the parameters that are used to create an alias.

 Parameter Description Name Enter the name of the alias that you want to create.
 Description Enter the description of the alias.
 Major Version Specify the major version of the alias.
-Canary Release Version Specify whether to enable the canary release version.
+Enable Canary Release Version Specify whether to enable the canary release version.
+To enable phased release, select Yes and configure the following parameters based on your business requirements.
 Canary Release Version Specify the canary release version of the alias.
 Canary Release Type Select a canary release type, which can be Random or By Rules.

 - Random: Specify a weight to divert a proportion of traffic to the canary release version.